minetest-mods/opening_hours/README.md

 License: LGPLv3

 ## Description
 Limits the days and hours a server is open to players.
+It has no dependencies.
+It supports irc and matrix.

 ## List of features